Career Service

 July 3, 2026 | approx. 2–3 hours between 8:30 a.m. and 3:30 p.m. | Future Work Lab in Krefeld | Event language: English

 Whether you're preparing for your next job interview or are curious about AI and VR—you'll find both here.
-Choose a real job posting of your choice and email it to us in advance as a PDF at careerservice@hs-niederrhein.de
+Choose a real job posting of your choice and email it to us in advance (by June 26) as a PDF at careerservice@hs-niederrhein.de

 On-site, you’ll go through three mock job interviews: